transcode-open/apt-cyg/README.md

 * "apt-cyg completion-install" to install completion.
 * "apt-cyg completion-uninstall" to uninstall completion.
 * "apt-cyg mirrors-list" to show list of mirrors.
+* "apt-cyg benchmark-mirrors &lt;url&gt; ..." to benchmark mirrors.
+* "apt-cyg benchmark-parallel-mirrors &lt;url&gt; ..." to benchmark mirrors in parallel.
+* "apt-cyg benchmark-parallel-mirrors-list" to benchmark mirrors-list in parallel.

 Requirements
 -----------